 If your child has a medical or other condition or a weak immune system because of a medical condition or medicine, it’s best to speak with your GP or immunisation provider.
 They can talk with you about your child’s vaccination needs.

 COVID-19 vaccination prevents children from getting very sick, being admitted to intensive care, or dying because of COVID-19.
 It also reduces their chance of getting long-term symptoms.

 Also, when children get vaccinated, they help to protect people who are at risk of getting very sick if they get COVID-19.
 And they help to protect people who can’t be vaccinated, like younger children or people with complex medical needs.

-If fewer people get sick or very sick from COVID-19, there’s less chance of lockdowns and other restrictions.
-This means children can keep doing all the things that are important for their wellbeing and development, like going to school, seeing friends, doing extracurricular and other community activities, and playing sport.
+If fewer people get very sick from COVID-19, children can keep doing all the things that are important for their wellbeing and development, like going to school, seeing friends, doing extracurricular and other community activities, and playing sport.